Biosecurity

 Why does biosecurity matter?

-Mid Canterbury's economy is built upon on the health of our agriculture sector and our landscape is home to a wealth of native flora and fauna, so the introduction of foreign pests or diseases could be disastrous for our district.
-Biosecurity doesn't stop at the border; we all have responsibility for taking practical steps to reduce the risk of spreading disease and safeguard our local economy and environment.
+Mid Canterbury's economy is built upon the health of our agriculture sector and our landscape is home to a wealth of native flora and fauna, so the introduction of foreign pests or diseases could be disastrous for our district.
+Biosecurity doesn't stop at the border; we all have a responsibility for taking practical steps to reduce the risk of spreading disease and safeguard our local economy and environment.

 The role of Civil Defence